-Fall is my favorite season… Last time we had AC on was back in August and we just fired up the gas furnace a couple of weeks ago.
+Fall is my favorite season… Last time we had AC on was back in August, and after having done the furnace repair service Denver we just fired up one a couple of weeks ago.
 We usually get 4 months per year where HVAC sits switched off.
 If we need to cool down the house we use box fans.
 If it gets cold we open all the curtains to passively heat with the sun.
 Sometimes I fantasize about living in a place like San Diego where the weather is always perfect.
 Although I bet plenty of people in San Diego still run the AC.
 We have neighbors that never open their windows too, which never ceases to amaze me when we are out on a perfect day.

 Fall around here is a great time to do some yard maintenance.
 Since it’s finally not 95 degrees every day it actually feels nice to be working outside.
 June through August the grass takes a beating from the sun.
 We have a sprinkler system but if you wanted to keep it green through the summer it would cost hundreds of dollars per month, so most people just let the grass go brown.
 After aerating and seeding the grass comes back to life in September.